sborar/vae_gup/README.md

 [MovieLens 20M Dataset](https://grouplens.org/datasets/movielens/20m/): This dataset contains rating for movies by users.

-The dataset has been created by [vae_data_creation.ipynb](vae_data_creation.ipynb) Follow the steps in the notebook to create the dataset.
+The dataset has been created by [vae_data_creation.ipynb](vae_data_creation.ipynb) and [Item_embedding_creation.ipynb](Item_embedding_creation.ipynb).
+Follow the steps in the notebook to create the dataset.
+Download the dataset and store it in a folder "ml-20m" to use the notebooks.
 ### Training and validation

 Usage: